jmarquesOT/sentilo-docs-test/docs/multitenant.rst

 Platform administration
 -----------------------

-Super Admin users are responsibles of configure the platform organizations and its users, and also to define the component and sensor typologies.
+Super Admin users are responsible of configuring the platform organizations and its users, and also to define the component and sensor typologies.
 They cannot see any organization data, such as components, sensors, alerts.